rakeshkolpepatil/Notes/C++_Notes.md

   - Here, you allocated memory using `new[]`, and then reassigned the pointer `str` without calling `delete[]` first.
   - That means the originally allocated memory is now unreachable, which is `a classic memory leak`.

-- ✅ With std::string, memory is automatically cleaned up:
+- ✅ With `std::string`, memory is automatically cleaned up:

   ```cpp
   std::string str {"Sky is very cloudy.
 Today might rain heavily."};